The Council for Awards in Care, Health and Education (CACHE) is the UK’s leading specialist Awarding Organisation for the Care and Education sector.

-- CACHE Level 2 Award in Awareness of End of Life Care (QCF)
+- NCFE CACHE Level 2 Award in Awareness of End of Life Care

-- CACHE Level 2 Award in the prevention and Control of Infection (QCF)
+- NCFE CACHE Level 2 Award in the Prevention and Control of Infection

-- CACHE Level 2 Award in Promoting Food Safety and Nutrition in Health and Social Care or Early Years and Childcare Settings (QCF)
+- NCFE CACHE Level 2 Award in Promoting Food Safety and Nutrition in Health and Social Care or Early Years and Childcare Settings

-- CACHE Level 2 Award in Awareness of Dementia
+- NCFE CACHE Level 2 Award in Awareness of Dementia

-- CACHE Level 2 Award in Supporting Individuals with Learning Disabilities (QCF)
+- NCFE CACHE Level 2 Award in Supporting Individuals with Learning Disabilities

-- CACHE Level 2 Certificate in Dementia Care
+- NCFE CACHE Level 2 Certificate in Principles of Dementia Care

-- CACHE Level 2 Certificate in Understanding the Safe Handling of Medication
+- NCFE CACHE Level 2 Certificate in Understanding the Safe Handling of Medication

-- CACHE Level 2 Certificate in Assisting and Moving Individuals for Social Care Settings (QCF)
+- NCFE CACHE Level 2 Certificate in Assisting and Moving Individuals for Social Care Settings)

-- CACHE Level 3 Diploma in Health and Social Care (Adults) for England (QCF)
+- NCFE CACHE Level 3 Diploma in Adult Care

-- CACHE Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Service (England) (QCF)
+- NCFE CACHE Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Service (England)

 What is the QCF?